aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/inotescommentslayoutingoptions/_index.md

 ---
 title: INotesCommentsLayoutingOptions
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Provides options that control the look of layouting of notes and comments in exported document.
+description:  Provides options that control the look of layouting of notes and comments in exported document.
 type: docs
 weight: 931
 url: /java/com.aspose.slides/inotescommentslayoutingoptions/